abhinadduri/abhinav.adduri/README.md

 | Rubrik           | Palo Alto, CA        |    May 2018 - August 2018    | Designed and implemented a distributed cache system for the filesystems team, and designed RPCs to expose the node cache space.                                     |
 | Square / Caviar  | San Francisco, CA    |    May 2019 - August 2019    | Improved pre-checkout food delivery ETA predictions, and improved recall / precision of fraud detection models by 3.5x / 2.5x respectively.                         |

+# Awards

+Felicis Fellows in AI (2024) - a fellowship program that connects students in AI with industry leaders and startup founders.

+CMU SCS Graduate Student Service Award Winner

 # Patents

 [Automated Review of Source Code for Style Issues](https://patents.justia.com/patent/11294792), Rubrik 2021

 # Other Projects
+[Ultra-Fast DTI](https://github.com/abhinadduri/) - a co-embedding model for pan-species drug-protein interaction predictions, screening a drug against 4.3 million protein targets across evolutionary space in milliseconds.

+[MASPR](https://github.com/abhinadduri/MASPR) - a multi-task learning framework that leverages protein language models for predicting adenylation domain specificity in nonribosomal peptide synthetases.

+[NPDiscover](https://run.npanalysis.org/) - a web server for our work on predicting drug-like secondary metabolites from microbial genomes.

+[Ornaments](https://github.com/SeyoungKimLab/Ornaments) - a lightweight modification of kallisto that for variant-aware pseudoalignment of RNA-Seq reads to obtain expected allele-specific read counts at heterozygous variant loci.

 [RecursiveGPT](https://github.com/james-julius/recursive-gpt) - a chat interface I helped develop at an [AGI house](https://agihouse.ai/) hackathon which searches for adjacent GPT conversations in embedding space and suggests follow-up questions to enhance your knowledge dives.

 [kilter.net](https://github.com/mdayao/kilter.net) - a convolutional variational autoencoder to generate climbing routes conditioned on difficulty and board angle.